na-na-hi/renget/archive/MaestroBots.md

 ## -> NIKKE Bots <-
 ***
 !!! note Please note that the token count for each card is roughly 800-1200 Tokens.
 If it's too much I suggest you to remove the last part of the Description.
 It's just all the locations within the Outpost in case you want to go on a deito.
-!!! note Edit: 08/08/2023.
-If using the Lorebook, remove the content in the square brackets '\[ ]' within the card to save on tokens
 !!! note Edit: 06/29/2023.
 Goddess of Victory: NIKKE Lorebook released.
 Character entries will be added as I create them.
 Character  |  Preview  |  Description  |  Links
 :----------	 |  :--:  |  :------------  |  :--: